 No one is born knowing how to analyze literature; it’s a skill you learn and a process you can master.
 As you gain more practice with this kind of thinking and writing, you’ll be able to craft a method that works best for you.
-But until then, here are seven basic steps to writing a well-constructed literary essay:
+But until then, here are seven basic steps to writing a well-constructed literary essay.

 When you’re assigned a literary essay in class, your teacher will often provide you with a list of writing prompts.
 Lucky you!
 Now all you have to do is choose one.
 Do yourself a favor and pick a topic that interests you.
 You’ll have a much better (not to mention easier) time if you start off with something you enjoy thinking about.
 If you are asked to come up with a topic by yourself, though, you might start to feel a little panicked.
 Maybe you have too many ideas—or none at all.
 Don’t worry.
 Take a deep breath and start by asking yourself these questions:

-What struck you?
 Did a particular image, line, or scene linger in your mind for a long time?
 If it fascinated you, chances are you can draw on it to write a fascinating essay.

-What confused you?
 Maybe you were surprised to see a character act in a certain way, or maybe you didn’t understand why the book ended the way it did.
 Confusing moments in a work of literature are like a loose thread in a sweater: if you pull on it, you can unravel the entire thing.
 Ask yourself why the author chose to write about that character or scene the way he or she did and you might tap into some important insights about the work as a whole.

-Did you notice any patterns?
 Is there a phrase that the main character uses constantly or an image that repeats throughout the book?
 If you can figure out how that pattern weaves through the work and what the significance of that pattern is, you’ve almost got your entire essay mapped out.

-Did you notice any contradictions or ironies?
 Great works of literature are complex; great literary essays recognize and explain those complexities.
 Maybe the title Happy Days totally disagrees with the book’s subject matter (hungry orphans dying in the woods).
 Maybe the main character acts one way around his family and a completely different way around his friends and associates.
 If you can find a way to explain a work’s contradictory elements, you’ve got the seeds of a great essay.